algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 3. Create a graph structure where:
    - Nodes represent an FPGA cell.
    - Edges represent a signal connection between two cells.
-4. Optimize the graph by removing redundant connections and structuring the data for efficient front-end rendering.
+4. Optimize the graph by removing redundant connections and structuring the data for efficient front end rendering.
 5. Send the optimized graph data to the front end for visualization.

 Example of a graph structure: